 This may sound silly, but you must check your power source (the wall outlet) just to ensure this isn’t really what’s preventing your iPhone from charging.
 Get a spare source – the one you knew worked very well before.
 Try checking if iPhone charging circuit responds to this source.

 Again this may sound silly but if there’s a problem with your charging cable, there’s no way your iPhone will charge.
 Make sure there is no visible damage on the cable.
 Try plugging the cable into a computer USB port and see if iPhone responds.
-If your cable works fine in the USB port but not on the wall charger, your cable is alright.
+If your cable works fine in the USB port, then the problem exists with the charging adapter.
+You might want to buy a new iPhone charging adapter in this case.

 Any kind of dirt, grease or dust that’s clogged in the charging port can prevent your iPhone from charging.
 Look closely at the charging port.
 See a lot of pins?
 Even if one of these pins is covered with dirt/grease, it can completely halt your iPhone from charging.
 Use a flash light if you want to inspect the port more closely.
 If you notice dirt, use an old toothbrush to clean the port.
 Now, connect your charger to check if your iPhone is able to charge.